Gibson Energy (TSE:GEI) Price Target Raised to C$26.00

-Gibson Energy (TSE:GEI – Get Free Report) had its price target hoisted by equities research analysts at Jefferies Financial Group from C$25.00 to C$26.00 in a note issued to investors on Thursday,BayStreet.CA reports.
-Jefferies Financial Group’s price objective indicates a potential upside of 1.60% from the company’s previous close.
+Gibson Energy (TSE:GEI – Free Report) had its price objective boosted by Scotiabank from C$25.00 to C$26.00 in a research note published on Thursday morning,BayStreet.CA reports.

-A number of other brokerages also recently issued reports on GEI.
-Raymond James lifted their price target on Gibson Energy from C$28.50 to C$30.00 in a report on Thursday.
-Royal Bank of Canada lifted their price target on Gibson Energy from C$27.00 to C$28.00 and gave the stock an “outperform” rating in a report on Thursday, October 3rd.
-JPMorgan Chase & Co. decreased their price target on Gibson Energy from C$27.00 to C$26.00 in a report on Wednesday, October 2nd.
-BMO Capital Markets lifted their price target on Gibson Energy from C$25.00 to C$25.50 in a report on Thursday, September 5th.
-Finally, Scotiabank lifted their price target on Gibson Energy from C$25.00 to C$26.00 in a report on Thursday.
-Nine analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat, Gibson Energy has an average rating of “Buy” and an average target price of C$26.70.
+Other equities analysts also recently issued reports about the stock.
+Royal Bank of Canada increased their price objective on shares of Gibson Energy from C$27.00 to C$28.00 and gave the company an “outperform” rating in a report on Thursday, October 3rd.
+JPMorgan Chase & Co. decreased their price target on shares of Gibson Energy from C$27.00 to C$26.00 in a research note on Wednesday, October 2nd.
+Raymond James set a C$28.50 price objective on Gibson Energy and gave the stock a “strong-buy” rating in a research note on Friday, October 11th.
+BMO Capital Markets increased their target price on Gibson Energy from C$25.00 to C$25.50 in a report on Thursday, September 5th.
+Finally, National Bankshares lifted their price target on Gibson Energy from C$25.00 to C$26.00 and gave the stock an “outperform” rating in a research note on Friday, August 23rd.
+Nine equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of C$26.70.

 Gibson Energy Inc, together with its subsidiaries, engages in the gathering, storage, optimization, processing, and marketing of liquids and refined products in Canada and the United States.
 It operates through Infrastructure and Marketing segments.
 The Infrastructure segment operates a network of liquid infrastructure assets that include oil terminals, rail loading and unloading facilities, gathering pipelines, a crude oil processing facility, and other terminals.